 - Offerings that are placed on the altar usually include a wash bowl, razors and soap so the traveling spirit can clean up after the journey.

-- Sugar Skulls are a popular and iconic offering, and were first made in the 17th century.
+- Sugar Skulls and skull arts are a popular and iconic ofrenda, and were first made in the 17th century.
 They are ‘absorbed’ by the spirits and then eaten by the living.

 - Families clean and decorate the graves of their loved ones, often staying up all night singing songs and telling stories about their dead ancestors.